Revolgy-Business-Solutions/redis/README.md

 # AWS Elasticache Versions

 ### What is it
-This repository contains tags with all versions of AWS Elasticache of type `memcached` that are updated regularly using the official AWS Elasticache API.
+This repository contains tags with all versions of AWS Elasticache of type `redis` that are updated regularly using the official AWS Elasticache API.
 The purpose of this repo is to provide a datasource for **[Renovate](https://docs.renovatebot.com/)** to monitor and update the database engine versions in your Terraform files.

 ### How it works
 This repo uses a GitHub Action to fetch the latest versions from the AWS API and create or update the corresponding tags.
 The tags are named as `engine_version`, such as *1.4.14*.
 The tags are sorted by the docker versioning scheme, which follows the semantic versioning rules.